Dr Jo River

 2012 Canadian Institute of Health Research, Institute of Gender and Health Scholarship

 2016 Collaboration Research Scheme, "Don't eat your young": Verbatim Theatre Project.

 2015 Research Seeding Grant (SNS).
-Integrated medicine
+Integrative medicine

 2015 Education Innovation Grant, DVC (education): Creating a community of enquiry - blended learning project

 2010 Nurses and Midwives Board of NSW.
 Reducing outpatients' unplanned presentations to hospital.

 2016 The Conversation - Men's Mental Health, 22 November 2016: https://theconversation.com/men-who-want-power-over-women-likely-to-have-poorer-mental-health-study-69049#comment_1139759.

 2016 The Daily, 2ser Radio.
 The link between male dominance and mental health.
 23 November 2016: http://www.2ser.com/component/k2/item/26092-the-link-between-male-dominance-and-mental-health

 2016 The Express Tribune: Men who are more likely to be mentally ill.
 25 November 2016: www.tribune.com

 2016 Melanie Pearce for the ABC.
 Theatre skills help doctors play the role and address workplace, 6 September 2016.
 Available at: bullyinghttp://www.abc.net.au/news/2016-08-31/theatre-skills-helping-doctors-address-workplace- bullying/7797522